mariorecinos/tdd_intro/unittest_introduction.md

 * **Test Methods:** Each test method is named with a prefix test_ and is responsible for testing a specific aspect of the is_palindrome function.
 We use various assert methods provided by unittest.TestCase to make assertions about the function's behavior.

-* **Test Input Validation:** We also test input validation by using self.assertRaises to ensure that the function raises a ValueError when given non-string input (e.g., an integer).

 To run the tests in the unittest_test.py file, execute the following command in the shell:
 ```python3
 python3 -m unittest_test.py